-2. Students who have not completed a Medical Terminology course may choose to begin self-study at any point during the summer to prepare for a Medical Terminology test that will be administered in N150A.
+2. Students who have not completed a Medical Terminology course may choose to begin self-study at any point during the summer to prepare for a Medical Terminology test that will be administered early in the fall semester.
 Text is: Medical Terminology - A Short Course by Chabner (6th edition) available in the bookstore or online.

-Students who fail the Medical Terminology Test will be required to retest during the same course, on a date specified by the N150A course instructor.
-Students who fail the second attempt must complete a Medical Terminology course with a passing grade of 'C' or higher in order to progress through the program.
-Students taking N150A in the spring, who have two failed attempts at the Medical Terminology Test, will need to successfully pass (grade of 'C' or higher) a Medical Terminology course over the summer in order to progress to second semester in the fall.
-Students taking N150A in the fall, who have two failed attempts at the Medical Terminology Test, will need to successfully pass a Medical Terminology course (grade of 'C' or higher) over the proceeding summer session in order to progress to third semester.
-Students who are required to take the Medical Terminology course to continue in the nursing program will be placed based on space availability and will not be guaranteed placement.
+Students who fail the Medical Terminology Test will have one retake early in the semester (date to be announced).
+Students who fail the second attempt must complete a Medical Terminology course with a passing grade of 'C' or higher in order to progress to second semester.
+Students who submit copies of their transcripts verifying successful completion of the Medical Terminology course will be placed in second semester based on space availability and will not be guaranteed placement.
 The Medical Terminology course transcripts must be submitted by the required due date in order to be considered for entry into the next semester.